ieeh-tu-dresden/powerfactory-tools/examples/README.md

 ## <div id="controller" /> Control Functionalities

 The jupyter notebook [powerfactory_control.ipynb](powerfactory_control.ipynb) is provided to get in touch with the usage of the powerfactory control possibilities.
-This example is based on the [PowerFactory example project](#-powerfactory-example-project).

 The example includes: